One Campus, One Community

 What motivated the decision and were students consulted before?

 London Met currently has 40,000 square metres of excess space at the University, which students' fees are paying for.
-Moving all our schools to Islington will create a much more efficient campus and enable us to invest £125 million in new facilities, including bespoke workshops and studio spaces for The Cass and a new Bloomberg suite for Guildhall School of Business and Law.
-The facilities for students already based at Islington will also be improved.
+Moving all our schools to Islington will create a much more efficient campus and enable us to make a multi-million pound investment in new facilities, including bespoke workshops and studio spaces for The Cass and a new Bloomberg suite for Guildhall School of Business and Law.
+Students who are already based at the Islington campus will also see vast improvements to facilities.

 As part of the University’s Strategic Plan research in 2015, over 400 students were surveyed by the Students' Union about their experience at London Met and how it can improve in future.
 This included a question on whether students would prefer to study on a modern, single campus, and the majority of students surveyed supported this idea.
 This included students from all six schools and the results were weighted to reflect the number of London Met students in each school.